Angels & Demons: Inaccuracies

 The book's first edition contained numerous inaccuracies of location of places in Rome, as well as incorrect uses of Italian language.
 Some of the language issues were corrected in the following editions.

 Aside from the explicit introduction, the book depicts various fictional experts explaining matters in science, technology, and history in which critics have pointed out inaccuracies.
 An example of this is the antimatter discussions, wherein the book suggests that antimatter can be produced in useful and practical quantities and will be a limitless source of power.
-CERN published an FAQ page about Angels & Demons on their website stating that antimatter cannot be used as an energy source because creating it takes more energy than it produces.
+CERN published a FAQ page about Angels & Demons on their website stating that antimatter cannot be used as an energy source because creating it takes more energy than it produces.

 Angels & Demons Decoded, a documentary on the American cable television network, The History Channel, premiered on May 10, 2009, shortly before the release of the novel's film adaptation.
 The documentary explores the various bases of the novel's story, as well as its inaccuracies.
-A CERN official, for example, points out that over the last 20 years, approximately 10 billionths of a gram of antimatter has been produced at the facility, whose explosive yield is equivalent to that of a firecracker, far less than is needed for it to be the threat depicted in the novel.
+A CERN official, for example, points out that over the last 20 years, approximately 10 billionths of a gram of antimatter had been produced at the facility, whose explosive yield is equivalent to that of a firecracker, far less than is needed for it to be the threat depicted in the novel, where the device holds 0.25 grams.

-According to The Boston Globe language columnist Ben Zimmer, the Devil's Advocate, which is indicated in the novel to have a role in the selection of the pope, has nothing to do with the papal conclave, and was instead employed to present arguments against the proposed canonization of a person as a saint.
-Zimmer adds that the Devil's Advocate was abolished by Pope John Paul II in 1983, 17 years before the novel was published.
+According to The Boston Globe language columnist Ben Zimmer, the position of Devil's Advocate, which is indicated in the novel to have a role in the selection of the pope, is in fact employed to present arguments against the proposed canonization of a person as a saint (which frequently is the case with former popes).
+While the background of papal candidates are presumably scrutinised, there is no particular office and not one bearing this title.
+Zimmer adds that the office was abolished by Pope John Paul II in 1983, 17 years before the novel was published.
+Further, election through acclamation, which plays a role in the climax of the novel, was in fact a method of electing the pope, but was abolished in 1996 by Pope John Paul II, four years before the novel.